 These turkey zucchini meatballs come together quickly by mixing up some hearty ground turkey and shredded zucchini with some herbs and spices.
 You can make them in the air fryer or bake them in the oven.
 They are the best healthy weeknight dish that even the kids will love!

 My kids don’t even question the green specs of zucchini if I mix these turkey meatballs.
 Because they are just so perfectly golden and flavorful especially topped with some zesty tomato sauce.

 What more could you want in a meatball?
 Plus these meatballs are so good for you since they are Gluten-free, Dairy-free, Whole30, Low-carb and Paleo.
-All the things.
-They are also a wonderful way to sneak more veggies into your diet and use up any extra zucchini you may have lingering in the back of your refrigerator.

 What makes these zucchini meatballs healthy?